 Indonesia local phone numbers for large cities come with eight digits while local numbers for other areas are seven digits.
 Local postpaid cell phone numbers are usually of ten or eleven digits but this depends on the service provider.
 Cell numbers with prepaid services typically consist of eleven to twelve digits, depending on the operator.

-Local cell phone numbers are often seen listed as ‘HP’ meaning hah péh or hand phone.
+Local cell phone numbers are often seen listed as ‘HP’ meaning hah péh or handphone.
 This specific nomenclature identifies it as a cell phone number.
-It is often seen that the HP prefix on Indonesia local phone numbers on business cards also refers to ponsel, the short form for telepon seluler or telepon genggam meaning hold-in-the-hand telephone.
+The HP prefix on Indonesia local phone numbers on business cards also refers to ponsel, the short form for telepon seluler or telepon genggam meaning hold-in-the-hand telephone.
 This is actually a hunting line or an office line with multiple individual line connections.
 This allows an incoming call to roll over to another line if the first line called is busy and only one number can be quoted.

 Cell numbers don’t have area codes, but the prefix ‘0’ needs to be added for accessing another cell phone domestically.
-A plethora of cell phone services providers operate in Indonesia who offer Indonesia local phone numbers, each providing a 3-digit prefix on a cell phone number that identifies who your cell phone services provider is.
+A plethora of cell phone service providers operate in Indonesia.
+They offer Indonesia local phone numbers, with a 3-digit prefix on a cell phone number that identifies who your cell phone services provider is.